-The proposed development is categorised as 'more vulnerable'.
-The site is located in Flood Zone 2.
+In accordance with the NPPF Guidelines, the proposed development use is categorised as 'more vulnerable'.
+The site is located within Flood Zone 2 (i.e. medium probability flooding).
 The proposed development is therefore appropriate at this location.

-The site is located in close proximity to the River Colne with the risk of fluvial flooding.
+The site is located in close proximity to the Fray's River with the risk of fluvial flooding.

-According to the information available from the SFRA and the Environment Agency, there were no records of flooding events at the site.
+According to the information available from the Local Authority's SFRA and the Environment Agency, there were no records of flooding events at the site.